opixelum/brain-disk-gitbook/docs/glossary.md

 Smart contract registered on the Keepers Registry, so the Keepers Network can automates it.

-## URI
+## Uniform Resource Identifier (URI)
-Uniform Resource Identifier.
 Unique sequence of characters that identifies a logical or physical resource used by web technologies.

-## URL
+## Uniform Resource Locator (URL)
-Uniform Resource Locator.
 URI subset that ndicates where a resource is located

-## URN
+## Uniform Resource Name (URN)
-Uniform Resource Name.
 URI subset that permanently designates a resource.

 ## Yield farming
 Act of putting money into DeFi applications as a liquidity provider, to earn